nicksnlp/LLM-course-2024_Nick/reports/report.combined.md

 ```
 For the rest of the architecture I am using the similar set-up as in the previous exercise, with quantisation.

 I have loaded the model and checked its layers.
 There are 32 layers.
-I have not chaneged any target layers for low-rank adaptation.
+I have not changed any target layers for low-rank adaptation.

 In `peft_config` I have changed the `task_type` to `TOKEN_CLS`, which is the one needed for classification.

 In the base model itself there is no layer, responsible for classification.
-An extra layer is added by `AutoModelForTokenClassification` with `num_labels=2`.
-As prescribed by Gemini, when assesing my code:
+An extra layer is added by `AutoModelForTokenClassification` with `num_labels=2`, as told by Gemini, when assessing my code:
 > "The classification layer is added on top of the base model, making it separate.
 We want to fine-tune the base model to produce good representations which are then projected to the correct number of classes by the newly added classification layer.

 Leaving specified `target_modules` raises an error, which with explanation by Gemini, I decide to comment out:

 > No `target_modules`: PEFT automatically selects relevant linear layers (typically attention and MLP layers) based on task_type.

-But without `target_modules` it is imposible to run SFTTrainer, Trainer does not support peft_config...
+But without `target_modules` it is impossible to run SFTTrainer, Trainer does not support peft_config...
 It is a dead end.

 Unfortunately, as it looks Peft is tricky to adapt for classification task...
 I've found an article, I will dive into it: